 One solution for enhancing mental health that's been researched in recent years is the use of micronutrients for treating mental illness.
 What are micronutrients you ask?
 Micronutrients are the key elements needed by organisms to function.
 Micronutrients are responsible for good physiological health, and we as humans require a certain amount of key vitamins and minerals to perform at our optimal level of health, just like any plant or animal.

 Perhaps the problem is with our society, as a large majority of people are not getting an adequate amount of required micronutrients in their diets on a daily basis.
 We are always on the go, and we eat more for pleasure and convenience than for fuel, and this has a direct effect on the way we feel.
 As our relationship with food has changed over the years so has our health.
 A majority of us are lacking the essential vitamins, minerals, amino acids and essential fatty acids we need to be our best.
 This balance of nutrition is a key component to our health that's been lacking in our mainstream culture.

-Several scientists have researched the impact of key micronutrients required to sustain optimal health in humans, and found these supplements to have a positive impact on the mental health of participants.
-Research has been conducted on the impact of micronutrients on both children and adults who suffer from ADHD, psychosis, mood disorders such as depression and bipolar disorder, trauma, smoking addiction, and anxiety.
+Several scientists have researched the impact of key micronutrients required to sustain optimal health in humans and found these supplements to have a positive impact on the mental health of participants.
+Research has been conducted on the impact of micronutrients on both children and adults who suffer from ADHD, psychosis, mood disorders such as depression, bipolar II, trauma, smoking addiction, and anxiety.
 The research findings were unanimous.
 Essential micronutrients showed significant improvements in the mental health of participants.